sopelj/hass-ember-mug-component/README.md

 **If you had a version installed before 0.4 and are upgrading, please remove your mug before upgrading and it should be auto-discovered**

+Home Assistant has a list of [officially supported adaptors](https://www.home-assistant.io/integrations/bluetooth/#known-working-adapters), if you have connection issues, please try one of them.

 ## Installation / Setup

 ### Add Repository